CaitlinPretorius/Caitlin-Pretorius/README.md

 ## 🧠 Fun Fact

-> "I'm not afraid to ask questions, break things, or try again — it's all part of how I learn best!" 💡
+> I'm not afraid to ask questions, break things, or try again — it's all part of how I learn best!

 ---